 Did you know that playing Bible games can bring your family closer together?

-In this article, you will learn how it’s possible with these simple, practical steps:
+In this article, you will learn how it’s possible with these 5 family bonding activities:

 - Scheduling a family playtime